maoz-grossman/Algorithm/README.md

 # Algorithm

-All agorithm we saw in class
+All algorithm we saw in class